 Management monitors the Jumbo CD portfolio to identify any changes in the deposit behavior in the market and of the customers the Bank is serving.

-Of our Jumbo CDs, approximately 88.8% matured within one year as of December 31, 2011.
+Of our Jumbo CDs, approximately 90.0% mature within one year as of December 31, 2012.
 The following tables display time deposits of \$100,000 or more by maturity:

 Time Deposits of \$100,000 or More by Maturity